bids-standard/BEP028_BIDSprov/bep028spec.md

 * `env`: the file describes BIDS Prov Environments for the group of provenance records
 * `base`: the file describes common BIDS Prov parameters for the group of provenance records (version and context for BIDS Prov)

-### 1.4 Provenance description levels {#1-4-provenance-description-levels}
+### 3.2 Provenance description levels {#3-2-provenance-description-levels}

 This section describes the places where BIDS-Prov contents can be stored.

 For further information about organization conventions, please consult the BIDS specification ([https://bids-specification.readthedocs.io](https://bids-specification.readthedocs.io)).
 Until these conventions are established in BIDS, it is RECOMMENDED to use the following.

-They can be stored in different locations:
+BIDS-Prov contents can be stored in different locations:
 * at dataset level ;
 * inside dataset subdirectories ;
 * at file level.